From day one, the homework expectations for Primary students in Singapore are high. And it doesn’t get any easier.

 Despite what the research shows, the reality is homework is here to stay.
 It’s important for teachers and parents to find practical solutions and really understand what the purpose of homework is.

 You want to help ease the burden on your children but you face several challenges – juggling your work and other family commitments; feeling less confident to teach or help as the homework complexity increases, having doubts about your teaching style and methods.

 You may want to give them the right answer.
 But doing so might send a false message to your child.
 It may look like your child has done well.
 But your child may not have understood or developed the skills to work independently to solve the question.

-See also: 8 simple ways to happier homeworking
+⇒ Related Read: 8 simple ways to happier homeworking

 As adults, we may have been able to get the right answer due to our own prior knowledge of the subject.
 But it is also likely that we have forgotten the steps to get to the answer.